 A good stiff tube yarn is perfect for a pet bed because it’s soft and comforting but also won’t lose its shape.
 You can knit the yarn into a circle for the base of the bed and add whatever height walls you want.
 Your pet can curl up inside and feel safe and secure.

 Most tubing is also ideal for pets because it’s easy to clean and won’t attract hair.
-Beyond being a great material for holding shape, it won’t overheat your pet, it’ll be comfortable, and it won’t turn into a nest of flyaway fur.
+Beyond being a great material for holding shape, it won’t overheat your pet, will be comfortable, and won’t turn into a nest of flyaway fur.